 Ordering Samples and Making Your First Order

-Once you find a great product to import, order a sample of that product from the supplier (even better: order several samples and try selling them on Amazon before commiting to a larger order).
+Once you find a supplier for your product, most people want to order a sample first from that supplier.
+A sample gives you an idea of the overall quality of the product from that supplier and is normally the last step before you proceed to a bigger order.
 Your supplier will likely charge you a sample fee as well as the cost of air shipping that product to you (which can be anywhere from $50+)

 - Order quantity